ThoAppelsin/virtual-window/README.md

 some of them even without special glasses.
 With or without glasses, they always require a special screen, but then make it possible for an application to pass the first test.
 This project is not about the first test.

-Virtual Window aims to let the 3D applications pass the second test, with the only special equipment being a front-facing camera attached to the screen.
+Virtual Window aims to let the 3D applications pass the second test.

-indifferent to those, and you will then immediately realize that what you see on the screen is just a projection.
-For a better illusion of 3D on our 2D screens, we will need to come up with technical improvements to how we make our 3D projections, so that the consumers will have a harder time to realize that it is just a projection, and therefore be more immersed.

-Virtual Window aims towards the second one of those two tests above.
-The demonstrating application presented in this repository, displays a 3D world to the user that is projected onto the screen with regards to the viewer's position relative to the screen.
-The end result is closer to what would happen in reality, if our computer screens were a window.
+The world behind is projected with respect to the viewer's position, so it becomes harder for the viewer to realize that it is just a projection, and the experience is more realistic and immersive.
+Finally, we can and we do this only by using a single front-facing camera.

 ## Motivation

+This idea to make the 3D projection responsive to my movements against the screen as a viewer came to me when I was taking the introductory course to computer graphics.
+I grew more passionate about the idea as I remembered how I was trying to see down below by moving my head up close to the screen when I was playing an old 3D game as a child.

+I was wondering how come nobody had ever thought of this before, but also was sure that nobody hasn't, since otherwise there would definitely be at least some games or applications that I would have heard of using this technique to provide more immersive experience to their users.
+Thinking that I was onto something novel, I had worked on this project fully motivated for weeks.

+I am glad that it was after I have finished preparing my demonstrating application, when I found out that other people had already done this before.
+It was still disappointing, but would also be demotivating if I were to discover this when my project was half-done.